luyadev/luya/docs/guide1.0/app-module.md

 Import Methode
 --------------

 All modules can contain a `import(\luya\console\interfaces\ImportController $import)` import method, this method will be called when running the [console command import](luya-console.md) and is one of the main ideas behind luya, store data from programmatic files into your databse while importing.
-If the `import()` method returns an array, each class must be extends of `luya\base\Importer`.
+If the `import()` method returns an array, each class must be extends of `luya\console\Importer`.

 Example reponse for multiple importer classes: